davidpots/playsongnotes/_songs/[Chris Stapleton] Tennessee Whiskey.md

     E ––0––2–––––––––––––  –––––––––––––––––––––––  ––––––––––––––––––––––  E –––––––––––––––––––
                       A                       Bm                      Bm                      A

 Typed out in tab form with the counting included, it would look like this.
-The key thing to notice here is how the first lick comes in on the 4-5-6 counts of a partial measure that preceeds the first full measure.
+The key thing to notice here is how the first lick comes in on the 4-5-6 counts of a partial measure that precedes the first full measure.

     E ––––––––|–––––––0–––––––––––––––––––|–––––––2––––––––––––––––––|–––––––2––––––––––––––––––|–––––––0––––––––––––––––––|–
     B ––––––––|–––––––2–––––––––––––––––––|–––––––3––––––––––––––––––|–––––––3––––––––––––––––––|–––––––2––––––––––––––––––|–